-Novato Service Area Drought Guide
+Novato Service Area Drought Is Over

 - Failure to repair a controllable leak of water within a reasonable time.

-- Washing privately-owned motor vehicles, trailers and boats except from a bucket and hose equipped with an automatic shut-off nozzle for a quick rinse.
+- Washing privately-owned motor vehicles, trailers, and boats except from a bucket and hose equipped with an automatic shut-off nozzle for a quick rinse.

 - Washing down exterior paved areas.

 - Watering during or within 48 hours of measurable rainfall